matplotlib/governance/governance.md

     Council.
 -   This Subcommittee shall NOT make decisions about the direction, scope or technical direction of the Project.
--   This Subcommittee will have 4 members, at least 2 of which are also on the Steering Council and 1 of whom will be external to the Steering Council.
+-   This Subcommittee will have 4 members, at least 2 of whom are also on the Steering Council and 1 of whom will be external to the Steering Council.
 No Subcommitee Member can report to the same person as any other member of the Subcommittee through employment